 - Eligible Employees receiving Tuition Remission are not eligible for any other aid that is funded by the University.
 Recipients of a TEP scholarship will not be eligible to participate in the University’s Grant-in-Aid or Tuition Remission programs during an academic year to which the TEP scholarship applies.

 - Additional information regarding TEP, including the identity of the University Liaison Officer for TEP, may be found on the University Human Resources website.
 Notwithstanding any information provided at any time by the University regarding this program, Drexel University and the Tuition Exchange reserve the right to modify or terminate this program at any time and without notice.

-- An Eligible Dependent may apply for participation in the TEP if his or her parent or guardian, as of the first day of classes for the term for which the TEP Scholarship is sought, has completed at least seven (7) years of consecutive full-time employment with the University and is employed full time by Drexel University and/or Drexel University College of Medicine.
+- An Eligible Dependent may apply for participation in the TEP if his or her parent or guardian, as of the first day of classes for the term for which the TEP Scholarship is sought, has completed at least seven (7) years of consecutive full-time employment with the University and is employed full time by the University.
 Approved sabbaticals and approved leaves of absence are counted toward years of service for purposes of calculating eligibility to apply for a TEP Scholarship.

 - During the period of enrollment at the Import Institution, a TEP Scholarship recipient must remain in good personal, academic and financial standing with the Import Institution.
 If the recipient does not meet these standards, then her or his TEP Scholarship may be terminated at the discretion of the Import Institution.